Renovamen/Image-Captioning/src/models/decoders/README.md

-This folder contains implemention of decoders of different models.
+This folder contains implementions of decoders for different models.

 Models supported: